How it works

 Yes.
 Every bag is tagged with a security seal and comes with the $10,000 Bounce Guarantee.
 Every location is required to uphold tight security precautions.
 You may be asked to show ID and you will be required to use a credit card to book through Bounce in advance.
 With hundreds of thousands of bags stored, you can count on Bounce to handle your baggage near Pier 91.

-The most popular restaurants to visit when near Pier 91 are Windy City Pie, Palisade, and Roxy's Diner.
+The most popular restaurants to visit when near Pier 91 are Seattle Center, Uwajimaya, and Miners Landing.

-Check out the nearby Olympic Sculpture Park, Kerry Park, and Seattle Center.
+Check out the nearby Green Lake Park, Woodland Park, and Volunteer Park.